Last Updated July 13, 2020

-This Data Processing Addendum (DPA), reflects the parties’ agreement regarding the processing of personal data under the Salary.com Data Subscription Agreement (Agreement).
-This DPA is an amendment to the Agreement and is effective and shall apply to the extent they are applicable upon its incorporation into the Agreement, which incorporation may be specified in an order, e-mail communication, online or an executed amendment to the Agreement.
-Upon its incorporation into the Agreement, the DPA will form a part of the Agreement.
+This Data Processing Addendum (DPA), reflects the parties' agreement regarding the processing of personal data under the Salary.com Data Subscription Agreement (Agreement) and is hereby incorporated by reference into the Agreement.
 The term of this DPA shall follow the term of the Agreement.
 Terms not otherwise defined herein shall have the meaning as set forth in the Agreement.

 DATA PROCESSING ADDENDUM

 This DPA is entered into between Salary.com, LLC (Salary), and the customer (Customer) and is incorporated into and governed by the terms of the data subscription agreement between the parties.

 DEFINITIONS.
 Any capitalized term not defined in this DPA will have the meaning given to it in the Agreement (defined below).

 - Affiliate means any entity that directly or indirectly controls, is controlled by, or is under common control of a party.
 "Control," for purposes of this definition, means direct or indirect ownership or control of more than 50% of the voting interests of a party.

 - Agreement means the data subscription agreement between the Customer and Salary.com for the provision of the Services.

 - Controller means the Customer, the entity which determines the purposes and means of the process of Personal Data.

 - Customer Data means data, which may include personal data and the categories of data submitted, stored, sent, or received via the Services by Customer, its Affiliates, or end users.

 - Data Subject means the individual to whom Personal Data relates.